 Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 Oatmeal has always been considered a healthy food—but is it?
 There are many different types of oats, and not all are alike in terms of nutrition.
-Of all the types, the steel-cut variety contains the most nutrients and is the best choice for your health
+Of all the types, the steel-cut variety contains the most nutrients and is the best choice for your health.
+Read on to find out why.

 Why Are Steel Cut Oats the Most Nutritious?